Book a Tour →

 5 cents 10 cents 20 cents 50 cents $1 $2

 Each Australian banknote features prominent Australians who made significant contributions to the nation.
-All notes are made from durable polymer and include advanced security features.
+All notes are made from durable polymer with world-first security features including tactile bumps for vision-impaired users.

 $5 Note